 My long-term Sponsors in Germany are the sustainable and innovative outdoor outfitter Vaude, the outdoor-retailler Sport Conrad, the health-style company Blackroll and my new partner, renowned navigational expert Garmin.

-Particularly for this trip I am joined by Kokopelli Packraft, who will provide my boat.
-I am fed by Firepot Foods from the UK, some of my meals are created by my very favorite expedition chef Kieran Creevy and produced by the US company Trailfork.
+For this trip I am joined by Kokopelli Packraft, who will provide me with logistical support and the packraft.
+I am fed by Firepot Foods from the UK and the US company Trailfork.
+My meals are created by my very favorite expedition chef Kieran Creevy.